-In principle, the amplitude of the gravitational wave at any spacetime point can be calculated by \ref{PHI}.
-However, this formula is fairly complicated, and thus inconvenient to apply in astrophysics.
-Now we discuss its asymptotic behavior at large distance.
-First, we need to confirm that it describes a (quasi)plane ingoing wave at $r\rightarrow \infty$.
-We make an eikonal approximation, \be M\sqrt{\omega^2-\mu^2}>>1, \en in which the angular quantum number of $l$ a graviton can reach infinity satisfiing $l>>1$.
-Thus the effects of spin $s$ of the wave is negligible.
-That is, scalar, vector, and tensor wave approximately obey the same equations.
-This point can be confirmed in the following equation.
-At large distance and eikonal limit, $\phi_{ls}$ becomes
+In principle, the gravitational wave amplitude at any spacetime point can be calculated using Eq.~(\ref{PHI}).
+However, the $R_{ls}$ formula in Eq.~(\ref{Rlsheun}) is complicated; thus, it is inconvenient to apply in astrophysics.
+We now discuss its asymptotic behavior at a large distance, which is useful for detection.
+First, we must confirm that it describes a (quasi)plane ingoing wave at $r\rightarrow \infty$.
+We create the following eikonal approximation, \be M\sqrt{\omega^2-\mu^2}>>1, \en in which the angular quantum number $l$-th of a graviton can reach infinity satisfying $l>>1$.
+Therefore, the effects of the wave spin $s$ are negligible; that is, the scalar, vector, and tensor waves approximately obey the same equations.